rohsyl/omega-plugins-bundle/README.md

 # Omega Plugins Bundle

-This package contains some basics plugins for Omega cms
+This package contains some basics plugins for Omega CMS

 Available plugins :
 - title